mbatoul/sklearn_benchmarks/README.md

   --append, --a                   Append benchmark results to existing ones.
 By default, all
                                   existing results will be erased before new ones are made.

   --config, --c TEXT              Path to config file.
-Default is config.yml.
+By default, `config.yml` is selected.

   --profiling, --p [html|json.gz]
                                   Profiling files type.
-Default is html.
+By default, both `html` and `json.gz` files are generated.

   --estimator, --e TEXT           Estimator to benchmark.
-By default, all estimators in config
+By default, all estimators in the config
                                   file will be benchmarked.

   --help                          Show this message and exit.